 ABOUT THE ATLANTA COMMUNITY FOOD BANK

 The Atlanta Community Food Bank (ACFB) began operating in 1979 from a small space at St. Luke's Episcopal Church.
-ACFB now distributes more than 60 million pounds of food and grocery products each year – or more than 50 million meals - from a 129,600 square-foot facility in N.W.
+ACFB now distributes more than 50 million pounds of food and grocery products each year from a 129,600 square-foot facility in N.W.
 Atlanta.
-The product is accessed by 600 partner nonprofits that provide food assistance to families and individuals in 29 counties across greater Atlanta and north Georgia.
+The product is accessed by more than 600 partner nonprofits that provide food assistance to families and individuals in 29 counties across metro Atlanta and north Georgia.
 ACFB leads seven distinct projects that reinforce its mission to fight hunger by engaging, educating and empowering our community: Atlanta Prosperity Campaign, Atlanta's Table, Community Gardens, Hunger 101, Hunger Walk/Run, Kids In Need and Product Rescue Center.

 ACFB is a member of Feeding America, the national network of more than 200 food banks.
 For more information on the Food Bank, visit www.acfb.org, and for more information on Feeding America visit www.feedingamerica.org.